2026 Welsh Open (snooker)

-The 2026 Welsh Open (officially the 2026 BetVictor Welsh Open) is an upcoming professional snooker tournament that will take place from 23 February to 1 March 2026 at Venue Cymru in Llandudno, Wales.
-Qualifying will take place from 8 to 10 January 2026 at the Ponds Forge International Sports Centre in Sheffield, England.
-The 35th consecutive edition of the Welsh Open since it was first staged in 1992, the tournament will be the 15th ranking event of the 202526 snooker season, following the 2026 Players Championship and preceding the 2026 World Open.
-It will be the fourth and final tournament in the season's Home Nations Series, following the 2025 English Open, the 2025 Northern Ireland Open, and the 2025 Scottish Open.
+The 2026 Welsh Open (officially the 2026 BetVictor Welsh Open) was a professional snooker tournament that took place from 23 February to 1 March 2026 at Venue Cymru in Llandudno, Wales.
+Qualifying took place from 9 to 10 January at the Ponds Forge International Sports Centre in Sheffield, England.
+The 35th consecutive edition of the Welsh Open since it was first staged in 1992, the tournament was the 15th ranking event of the 2025–26 snooker season, following the 2026 Players Championship and preceding the 2026 World Open.
+It was the fourth and final tournament in the season's Home Nations Series, following the 2025 English Open, the 2025 Northern Ireland Open, and the 2025 Scottish Open.
+The winner received £100,000 from a total prize fund of £550,400.

-Mark Selby will be the defending champion, having defeated Stephen Maguire 96 in the 2025 final.
+Mark Selby was the defending champion, having defeated Stephen Maguire 9–6 in the 2025 final, but he lost 3–4 to Jiang Jun in the last 64.
+By defeating John Higgins 6–5 in the semi-finals, Jack Lisowski secured the £150,000 Home Nations Series bonus for earning the most cumulative prize money across the four events.
+Barry Hawkins won the tournament, defeating Lisowski 9–5 in the final to claim his first Welsh Open title and the fifth ranking title of his career.